CKEditor 5 Framework overview

-CKEditor 5 Framework is a highly-flexible and universal platform providing a set of components allowing you to create any kind of rich text editing solution.
-It enables creating different, custom-tailored editors that suit specific needs.
-It also provides tools for creation and integration of user-made features and for customizing the existing ones.
+CKEditor 5 Framework is a highly-flexible and universal platform that provides a set of components allowing you to create any kind of rich text editing solution.
+It enables the building of different, custom-tailored editors that suit specific needs.
+It also provides tools for the creation and integration of user-made features and for customizing existing ones.

 This guide explains how the framework is built and how to start using it.